Long journey lands Grant Kerry at Tarleton who ‘fell in love with the place’ - NewsBreak

 Tarleton Football lands Beau Allen, former 4-star Kentucky QB

-STEPHENVILLE, Texas – One of the top prospects in the country has picked Tarleton as his landing spot.
+STEPHENVILLE – One of the top prospects in the country has picked Tarleton as his landing spot.
 Tarleton Football announced Tuesday they have added quarterback Beau Allen.
 Allen transfers to Tarleton from Kentucky, where he spent the last two years.
-He played in five games with the SEC's...
+He played in five games with the SEC’s Wildcats, completing 11-of-19 (.579) passes for 132 yards, scoring his first touchdown on the ground against New Mexico State.

 dallasexpress.com